lambdaclass/lambdaworks_plonk_prover/README.md

 # Lambdaworks Plonk Prover
-Fast implementation of the Plonk zk-protocol.
+A fast implementation of the Plonk zk-protocol written in Rust.
 This is part of the [Lambdaworks](https://github.com/lambdaclass/lambdaworks) zero-knowledge framework.
 It comes with a high-level API to build your own circuits.

 <div>